 We are currently working with undergraduate and graduate students and volunteers across six campuses to transcribe the recipe books of Johanna St. John, Anne Fanshawe, Jane Baber, Elizabeth Bulkeley, ‘Mrs Corlyon’, Frances Catchmay, and Margaret Baker.

 We are currently using the Folger Shakespeare Library’s Dromio platform in our classrooms, and in the past we used the Textual Communities Platform.
 All completed transcriptions are encoded by basic XML tagging, adhere to the standards of the Text Encoding Initiative (TEI) and are double- or even triple-keyed.

 For examples of how we’ve been teaching transcription in the classroom, along with some teaching materials, see:

 Nancy Simpson-Younger teaches transcription as part of her 300-level Books in Society course at Pacific Lutheran University.
 Her syllabus for COMA 321/ ENGL 311 is available here.

 Lisa Smith on teaching recipe transcription and her students writing on unicorn horns, fecal medicines, and fishy remedies.
-Lisa’s work with students occurred within a senior-level undergraduate course, “Women and Gender in Early Modern Europe” (September-December 2012).
-For more information see:
+Lisa’s work with students first occurred within a senior-level undergraduate course at the University of Saskatchewan, “Women and Gender in Early Modern Europe” (September-December 2012).
+She later offered a full-year course, “The Digital Recipe Book Project” (October 2016-May 2017), for final-year undergraduates at the University of Essex.
+For more information on the U of S course see: